In this article, we will show you how to create Bottom or Top filters in Tableau with examples.

 While you type any letter in that Top filter Text field, Tableau intelligence will display the list of available options, such as Field Name and function names.

-From the below screenshot, you can observe that we had selected the By formula section.
-Next, we added SUM([SalesAmount]) code as the formula.
+From the screenshot below, you can observe that we had selected the By Formula section.
+Next, we added the SUM([SalesAmount]) code as the formula.

 The below report displays the Top 10 records according to their Sum of Sales Amount.
 Or we can say, Top ten records based on their sales Amount.